School of Business Strategic Plan

 Research Enterprise

-INITIATIVE PROGRESS Offer incentives that promote high-quality research and teaching excellence in hiring, merit, retention, and promotion Make breakthrough research and resources accessible to the academic and professional communities Our faculty research is published on our news website and in our magazine and mailed to over 32,000 alumni and business owners Facilitate the exchange of research ideas We regularly host academic presentations for management, marketing, operations/supply chain, accounting, finance, and and our inspire lab Enhance our diversity initiatives to nurture an inclusive research environment -
+INITIATIVE PROGRESS Offer incentives that promote high-quality research and teaching excellence in hiring, merit, retention, and promotion Make breakthrough research and resources accessible to the academic and professional communities Our business areas regularly host research camps for our faculty featuring leading researchers from other universities.
+Facilitate the exchange of research ideas Hosted SoCal Strategy Workshop in April 2026

 People